ARM-software/Arm-2D/documentation/introduction.md

 } arm_2d_location_t;
 ```

 Different from the general Cartesian coordinate system, in graphics, the Y-axis is usually mirrored in the opposite direction, which means that the lower the Y coordinate is, the larger the Y coordinate is.
-In the Boxing model that will be introduced later, we will understand that the **coordinates of a Region can be negative**, representing the position of the current Region relative to the starting point of its parent Region.
+In the Bounding Box Model that will be introduced later, we will understand that the **coordinates of a Region can be negative**, representing the position of the current Region relative to the starting point of its parent Region.

 **Figure 2-2 When Location has a negative coordinates.**